- Allergic Living - http://allergicliving.com -

 Another myth is that people who have a food allergy have to be isolated or live in a bubble.
 That’s so not the case.
 As an allergic adult, I have traveled to 47 states in America, in and out of families’ homes, I’ve looked after children with allergies.
 For me that’s just a myth that needs to be dispelled.

 People will also still say, ‘just a little bit will probably be OK’.
 Well, it’s not OK to ever try a small piece of anything that’s your life-threatening allergen.
 To me, it’s about what we can do about the awareness and the education.
-I’m partnering also with [NFL running back] Adrian Peterson on this campaign on this 25th anniversary and sharing our stories about living with this potential life-threatening condition that we deal with every day.
+I’m working on this campaign on this 25th anniversary to share my story about living with this potential life-threatening condition that many of us deal with every day.